RevealBi/Documentation/docs/user/visualization-types/location-data-requirements.md

 <a name='location-formats'></a>
 ## Location Formats
-To have your location column recognized by Analytics, provide one of the following formats:
+To have your location column recognized by Reveal, provide one of the following formats:

  - *Names* of countries and their subdivisions (provinces, states, departments, regions, etc.) - comply with the official spelling in English or another supported language.
 Find more information about supported languages in [My Data Source Is Not in English](#my-data-source-is-not-in-english) below.